turingschool/curriculum/tutorials/routes/request_cycle.markdown

 #### Model

-The persistence and business logic should all live at the model layer.
+Persistence and business logic should all live at the model layer.
 It's been said that "the model is where real programming happens."
-When we deal with models we're working in just Ruby and ActiveRecord, building up the tools that the rest of the app can use to access and manipulate data.
+When we deal with models we're working in plain Ruby, building up the tools that the rest of the app can use to access and manipulate data.

 #### Views

 Data flows up from the model through the controller to the views.
-Generally the *dumbest* part of our application, the views are just responsible for mixing presentation code (HTML, CSS, JavaScript) with application data.
+Generally the *dumbest* part of our application, the views are responsible for mixing presentation code (HTML, CSS, JavaScript) with application data.
 There should never be business logic in a view, even non-printing lines are considered a "code smell."

 ### Start at the Beginning

-With that general understanding of the application architecture, let's focus on [the router](/tutorials/routes/router/).
+With that general understanding of the application architecture, let's focus on the router.